- Preventative health/wellness

 It ensures that nutrition and physical activity recommendations for health practitioners, and health education resources, for consumers, have a sound evidence base.

 The Ministry works across Government, often with the Ministry for Primary Industries (MPI) and Food Standards Australia New Zealand (FSANZ), non-governmental organisations (NGOs), international government and NGOs, and academics on nutrition and physical activity issues.

 This section contains Food and Nutrition Guidelines for healthy New Zealanders, and information about the Food and Beverage Classification System.
 There is also information on topical nutrition issues such as iodine and folic acid.

 In this section

-- This series of population-specific food and nutrition guidelines background papers provide the Ministry’s evidence base for nutrition policy advice and support the implementation of strategies such as the New Zealand Health Strategy.
+- This series of population-specific guidelines provide the Ministry’s evidence base for nutrition policy advice.
 Read more

 - Nutrient Reference Values refer to the levels of recommended intakes of essential nutrients, such as vitamins and minerals.
 Read more